3 Steps to Choosing Quality Tenants for Your Rentals

-Anyway, the second thing that you need to do is a background check.
-You need to make sure that these folks don’t have a criminal background.
-Unfortunately, even though what happened in the past is not necessarily an indication of what’s going to happen in the future (because people change and people make mistakes) it’s still a pretty good indication of what someone’s personality is like, or what their character may be like.
+The second thing that you need to do is a background check.
+You need to make sure that these folks don't have a criminal background.
+Unfortunately, even though what happened in the past is not necessarily an indication of what's going to happen in the future (because people change and people make mistakes), it's still a pretty good indication of what someone's personality is like or what their character may be.
 So you need to do a background check.

 You definitely don’t want to put someone in your property who has a severe criminal background with multiple felonies.
-Now, if its a 15–20-year-old felony, I would maybe try to turn a blind eye or work out a deal.
-Maybe ask the tenant to put down three months rent in advance, or pay an additional deposit.
+Now, if it’s a 15- to 20-year-old felony, I would maybe try to turn a blind eye or work out a deal.
+Maybe ask the tenant to put down three months’ rent in advance or pay an additional deposit.
 Ultimately, try to figure out a way that you can proactively protect yourself by getting additional funds in advance.

 3. Eviction History